island-coder/personal-site-blog/content/posts/graphics-log/barber-pole/index.md

 ## Introduction

-In this  post, we'll explore the creation of an animated barber pole using GLUT (OpenGL Utility Toolkit) and OpenGL.
+In this post, we'll explore the creation of an animated barber pole with OpenGL.
 The project involves combining graphics programming concepts with animation techniques to bring a traditional barber pole to life.

 ## Drawing a Cylinder